benji-cannot-code/fast-vc-chromium-benchmark-run-4/components/remote_cocoa/README.md

 FASTVC-BENCH-CORPUS:chromium-main-v1-943b94ae-1c74-4335-94fa-ceb4d277cea8
-This directory contains the Cocoa front-end of the macOS implementation of the views framework, which can be found in //ui/views/cocoa.
-This can be instantiated inside the browser process or in a separate application (for app modes).
+This directory contains mechanisms for Remote Cocoa, which is the system that bridges Cocoa objects with their Chromium C++ counterparts, which can be either in-process (the browser) or out-of-process (PWA app shims).

+One such example is bridging Cocoa NSWindows and NSViews with their Chromium Views counterparts, but Remote Cocoa is not exclusive to views.